 Late afternoon.
+Upcountry Maui.
 I’m peeling potatoes in the kitchen, standing barefoot on a fringed area rug that fails to sufficiently hide the ugly, old brown linoleum.
 As my thoughts hover behind me at the oven, noisily debating dinner, the smell of earth wafts up to arrest my attention.
-My hand stops mid-motion.
+A hand stops mid-motion.
 I raise the smallish, rust colored tuber to my nose and inhale as deeply as if it were a flower or fruit.
 Despite the clean, washed condition it smells distinctly of soil… a much-loved scent that makes me smile.
 The earthy fragrance of the potato’s red skin awakens my olfactory senses and brings me crashing into the present experience.
 All my attention focuses upon what I am doing, riveted to the moment.

 I inhale a deep breath and feel my shoulders soften, while the aroma opens my eyes and I suddenly ‘see’ this thing differently: a gift of Earth and a storehouse of life, cleverly disguised as a humble potato.

-The French call potatoes ‘pommes de terre’ (apples of earth), a description that I always found charming but also a bit odd.
+The French call potatoes pommes de terre (“apples of earth”), a description that I always found charming but also a bit odd.
 Certainly they are connected deeply to soil… but apples?
 Seems a stretch.
 I must be missing something.

-I am working with my French peeler, a decidedly different instrument than its American cousins.
+I am working with my French peeler, a decidedly different instrument than its American cousin.
 It’s a good tool, nicely made, and I appreciate the sturdy feel of it in my hand as I pull the notched, stainless steel blade towards me (rather than pushing it as with most swiveling American-style ones), following the contours of the potato.

 The thin, smooth skin of this ‘apple of earth’ falls away in long strips, revealing the glistening, creamy interior (which gives off a sweetly chalky scent quite distinct from the earthy skin).

-My thoughts had been elsewhere until the beguiling, unexpected fragrance transported me back to the kitchen.
-Peeling its skin, the soil-like scent of pomme de terre brings me fully into the moment and my body.
+My thoughts had been roaming elsewhere until the beguiling, unexpected fragrance transported me back to the kitchen.
+Peeling its skin, the soil-like scent of pomme de terre anchors fully into the moment and my body.
 Open and expansive senses always invite us home to the bodysoul.
 Our senses are the threshold where we engage the world around us, where we are drawn into communion with ‘other’.
 In this tactile, sensual connection with the food in my hand, there is something not dissimilar to the soul’s solace in nature.
 Yes, one is domesticated and one is wild, but perhaps the word that most accurately captures this sentiment for both is nourishment.

 How do we nourish body and soul?
 With equal care… or casual, negligent disregard?

 My iPhone sits plugged into its sound system on the brown tile counter (everything in this funky, 1970’s cottage is some shade of brown), offering forth island-style acoustic guitar and weaving pleasant melodies through the otherwise quiet house.
 After a long and somewhat challenging day, I’m in my ‘quiet zone’: spent of words, inwardly reflective, feeling the notes of blue sadness in my core but happy to be at work preparing a nice meal.
 As heart of the house, the kitchen is the place where I always come home to myself.
-For a cook, l’espace cuisine offers a refuge of solace and delight… a sanctuary for the soul.
+For a cook, l’espace cuisine offers a refuge of solace and delight: a sanctuary for the soul.

 Wrapped in a sonic shawl of soft music, my puttering or working in the kitchen is a sort of meditation.
-Whether making a meal for myself and my partner (or our currently expanded family of mother-in-law and cousin, as well), it is here that I manage to set things right, even when the day has unfolded in a manner other than how I wished.
+Making a meal for myself and my partner (or our currently expanded unit of mother-in-law and cousin, as well), it is here that I manage to set things right, even when the day has unfolded in a manner other than how I wished.
 It’s akin to coming home and playing music on one’s instrument.
-Here among a vivid assortment of fresh, beautiful ingredients that awaken my senses, I create a simple, elegant meal to celebrate our connection to place, season, to each other… and Earth.
+Here among a vivid assortment of fresh, beautiful ingredients that awaken my senses, I will create a simple, elegant meal to celebrate our connection to place, season, to each other… and Earth.

 A good meal brings pleasure on many levels.
 For one kind of cook, a significant part of that delight is the assembly of the meal itself; a sensory, creative process to be savored and enjoyed right down to the weighty heft of quality pans, the ease of sharp knives, and the feel of good tools in the hand.
 Each thing offers its own chant of beauty among the gathering.
 For the other kind of cook, assembling a meal is largely work.
 Drudgery, even.
 It’s something to be done, simply an obligation to feed the family (or self).
-On almost every day of the year, you will find me happily camped among the former, basking in the sensory rapture of fresh herbs and fine ingredients.
+On almost every day of the year, you will find me happily camped among the former, basking in the sensual rapture of fresh herbs and fine ingredients.
 Celebrating life.

 To a soulful cook, every one of these ingredients offers a sensory delight in its own right.
 The tools and vessels, too.
 It’s difficult to adequately describe the feeling of contentment—a delight that can border upon joy—from the simple act of, say, mindfully peeling a potato’s earthy skin or chopping a fresh, rowdy bunch of herbaceous greens.